dmbarbour/glas/docs/GlasObject.md

 See *Encoding Finger Tree Ropes* for a pattern to leverage concat effectively.
 Of course, the system is free to convert ropes into larger arrays or binaries if it doesn't need fine-grained structure sharing of list fragments within or between globs.

-### References
+### External References

 Glas Object supports internal references within a glob file, and external references between glob files.

-* *external ref* - header (0x02) followed by a value that contextually references another value.
-Reference type depends on context:
+* *external ref* - header (0x02) followed by a value.
+This value must be recognized as referencing another value in context, and is logically substituted by the referenced value.

- * For content-addressed storage:
-  * *glob:sha3:SecureHash* - contains an SHA3-512 as 64-byte binary.
-Parses referenced binary as a glob.
-  * *binary:sha3:SecureHash* - reference to raw binary by secure hash
+There are currently two main contexts for external references: the glas module system (i.e. ".glob" files as modules) and content-addressed storage (i.e. for stowage or content-delivery networks).

+Proposed reference model:

- * For glas module system:
+* In context of glas module system:
-   * *local:ModuleName* - load a local module
+ * *local:ModuleName* - value of local module
-   * *global:ModuleName* - load a global module
+ * *global:ModuleName* - value of global module
-   * *eval:prog:(do:Program, ...)* - evaluate a 0--1 arity glas program with access to 'log' and 'load' effects
+ * *eval:prog:(do:Program, ...)* - Program must have arity 0--1 and may use 'log' and 'load' effects.
+This supports procedural generation, embedded checks, and handling of 'load' failure.
+* In context of content-addressed storage:
+ * *glob:SecureHash* - reference to content-addressed glob.
+SecureHash is usually a 64-byte binary representing the SHA3-512 of an external binary.
+ * *bin:SecureHash* - reference to content-addressed binary data.
+Same SecureHash as for globs.

+*Note:* Content-addressed storage does not have access to full eval due to denial-of-service risks, but can still use *Accessors* for fine-grained sharing of referenced data.

+### Internal References

+We can forward reference within a glob file.

-* *internal ref* - header (0x88) followed by offset to later value within current glob.
+* *internal ref* - header (0x88) followed by offset to value within current glob.

+Internal references are mostly useful to improve structure sharing or compression of data.
+Internal references are encoded as path *Accessors* with the empty path.
+Also used in the *Glob Headers* pattern.

 ### Accessors

 Accessors support fine-grained structure sharing that preserves indexability and works in context of content-addressed storage.
 Essentially, we support slicing lists and indexing into records.

-* *path* - headers (0x80-0x9F) . (offset to target); uses stem-bit header (ttt=100) to encode a bitstring path.
+* *path* - headers (0x80-0x9F) . (offset); uses stem-bit header (ttt=100) to encode a bitstring path.
 Equivalent to following that path into the target value.
 * *drop*  - header (0x08) . (length) . (offset); equivalent to path of length '1' bits.
 * *take* - header (0x09) . (length) . (list value); equivalent to sublist of first length items from list.
 In addition to slicing lists, this is useful to cache list length for ropes.